-Serco Ltd will undertake safe recruitment to ensure that staff are suitable to work in a training provider setting with potentially vulnerable learners.
+Serco Ltd. will undertake safe recruitment to ensure that staff are suitable to work in a training provider setting with potentially vulnerable learners.
 It reserves the right to refuse to employ staff whom it has a reasonable belief may pose a risk to its learners.

-Serco Ltd has systems in place to prevent unsuitable people from working with vulnerable adults and to promote safe practice.
+Serco Ltd. has systems in place to prevent unsuitable people from working with vulnerable adults and to promote safe practice.
 These systems apply to all new staff and require the following checks to be made prior to appointment:

-- A minimum of two references, satisfactory to Serco. - Documentary evidence checks to identify, nationality, residency and "right to work" status. - If the individual will be having direct contact with apprentices and/or learners, DBS checks of at least a Standard disclosure (Disclosure & Barring Service). - Documentary evidence of qualifications. - Where subcontractors are delivering courses on behalf of Serco Ltd, the provider must provide written assurance that all relevant staff have been DBS checked.
+- Documentary evidence checks to identify nationality, residency and right to work status. - If the individual will be having direct contact with apprentices and/or learners, DBS checks of at least a Standard disclosure (Disclosure & Barring Service). - Where subcontractors are delivering courses on behalf of Serco Ltd., the provider must provide written assurance that all relevant staff have been DBS checked.

-In accordance with the Regulations, records of all checks carried out are to be forwarded to the DSL and kept in a single central record.
+In accordance with the Regulations, records of all checks carried out are kept in a single central record.